FormGym: Doing Paperwork with Agents: Limitations

 \section{Limitations}

-For cost and accessibility reasons, this benchmark only assesses performance on a small sample of commercial, English, single-page documents in the image domain.
+This benchmark only assesses single-page documents in the image domain.
 PDF features, such as attachments, page manipulation, passwords, interactive fields, and editing are also not evaluated.

+We omit validation on other GUI agents (e.g. OpenAI Operator) due to insufficient quota offerings at time of publication.

 Because text placement accuracy is determined by whether its geometric center is contained within a field, the text itself may sometimes overflow the field boundary and still be marked as correct.
 Although aesthetically unpleasing, we observe that these placements would generally be comprehensible to human readers.
+On FUNSD, XFUND, and Form-NLU, accuracy is defined by the bounding box of keys themselves, as opposed to the field containing them.
+This deflates accuracy in some cases, motivating our inclusion of the Auto Loans dataset.